Once you really understand your customer, it’s time to start testing the market. The tough part is figuring out how and what it all means.

 No. We take zero equity and charge no fees.

-Time commitment includes 2 hours a week in group meetings, 1 hour a week in 1-on-1 mentoring sessions, and 5- 10 hours preparing for and executing on defined milestones.
+Time commitment includes 2 hours a week in group bootcamps, 1 hour a week in 1-on-1 mentoring sessions, and 5- 10 hours preparing for and executing on your defined milestones.

 Minimally, at least one founder must be present at all group meetings and weekly 1-on-1 mentoring sessions.